Umbrian bespoke furniture maker — repositioning and digital channel

 The output

-Qualitatively, the most significant outcome reported by the client was a different one: finally having a single interlocutor with whom to discuss the entire communication and acquisition function, instead of six.
-Operational simplification, in a company where the owner already has to manage production, timber suppliers, employees and clientele, is often worth as much as the reduction in advertising costs.
+Operational simplification, in a company where the owner already manages production, timber suppliers, employees and clientele, is often worth as much as the reduction in advertising costs.

 The general lesson.
 Italian artisanal SMEs do not have a product problem.
 They have a voice problem: the excellence they produce is often superior to their capacity to tell it.
 Repositioning is not cosmetic — it is the moment when a company decides who it wants to be when it speaks to those who do not yet know it.
 Corporate Strategy applies this step before any channel execution.